 Political action is already being taken in our states as well as our nation’s capital.
-Bipartisan legislation, penned by Cory Gardner (CO–R) and Elizabeth Warren (MA-D) entitled “The States Act” has been introduced to congress that seeks to recognize legal cannabis on a federal level and bar further federal government intervention into states that have legal programs.
+The bipartisan legislation, penned by Cory Gardner (CO–R) and Elizabeth Warren (MA-D) entitled “The States Act” has been introduced to Congress that seeks to recognize legal cannabis on a federal level and bar further federal government intervention into states that have legal programs.
 The passing of this bill would change the political climate around cannabis immensely by creating an environment that would help support this fledgling industry.

-Locally, we are seeing many pro cannabis candidates coming forward for this year’s elections.
-Jared Polis, the democratic nominee for the governor’s seat is an outspoken supporter of the industry and has pledged to continue to support the industry here in Colorado.
-NORML endorsed Jared Polis during his tenure in congress after his key role in the formation of the Congressional Cannabis Caucus, a bipartisan group aimed at harmonizing the laws of the Federal Government and laws from states that have passed medical or recreational cannabis laws.
+Locally, we are seeing many pro-cannabis candidates coming forward for this year’s elections.
+Jared Polis, the Democratic nominee for the governor’s seat is an outspoken supporter of the industry and has pledged to continue to support the industry here in Colorado.
+NORML endorsed Jared Polis during his tenure in Congress after his key role in the formation of the Congressional Cannabis Caucus, a bipartisan group aimed at harmonizing the laws of the Federal Government and laws from states that have passed medical or recreational cannabis laws.
 Congressman Polis is not the only candidate to show support for the industry.
-Phil Weiser, the democratic nominee for the Attorney General seat has also come out in support for the industry here in Colorado.
-He has stated that he wants to continue to protect our industry from government overreach from the federal government while also working to help reduce the amount of people caught in the criminal justice system in Colorado due to cannabis related offenses.
-Both these candidates are great choices for pro cannabis candidates here in Colorado and hopefully, if elected they will start to address some of the industry pain points like public consumption.
+Phil Weiser, the Democratic nominee for the Attorney General seat has also come out in support for the industry here in Colorado.
+He has stated that he wants to continue to protect our industry from government overreach from the federal government while also working to help reduce the number of people caught in the criminal justice system in Colorado due to cannabis-related offenses.
+Both these candidates are great choices for pro-cannabis candidates here in Colorado and hopefully, if elected they will start to address some of the industry pain points like public consumption.

 Clayton Skulski #theSpecialist

 For a deeper dive into cannabis and the growing process, give us a call today book your own private educational experience.